Patch management is about keeping software on computers and network devices up to date and capable of resisting low-level cyber attacks.

 Prompt patching is essential for effective cybersecurity.
 When a new patch is released, attackers will quickly identify the underlying vulnerability in the application and release malware to exploit it.
 If a criminal hacker can successfully attack before the target patches the vulnerability, there is a high risk of a data breach.

-A recent Ponemon Institute survey highlighted the scale of the problem, revealing that almost 60% of breaches suffered by organisations were because of unpatched vulnerabilities.
+A recent Ponemon Institute survey highlighted the scale of the problem, revealing that almost 60% of breaches suffered by organizations were because of unpatched vulnerabilities.

-The survey also found that organisations that avoided being breached rated their ability to patch vulnerabilities in a timely manner 41% higher than those that had suffered a breach.
+The survey also found that organizations that avoided being breached rated their ability to patch vulnerabilities in a timely manner 41% higher than those that had suffered a breach.